 • Invertebrates: The cloud forest is a haven for invertebrates, including numerous species of beetles, spiders, and other insects.
 Additionally, you may come across vibrant butterflies and moths, including the iconic blue morpho butterfly.

-It's important to note that the wildlife in Huayna Picchu is wild and can be elusive.
-The best way to observe and appreciate the fauna is to be respectful of their habitat and maintain a safe distance.
-Additionally, hiring a knowledgeable guide can greatly enhance your chances of spotting and learning about the various species in the area.
+It's important to note that the wildlife in Huayna Picchu can be elusive.
+The best way to observe and appreciate the fauna is to respect their habitat and maintain a safe distance.
+Additionally, hiring a guide can greatly enhance your chances of spotting and learning about the various species in the area.

 The Challenge

 The Huayna Picchu Mountain hike is considered moderately difficult and involves steep and narrow sections.
-The trail consists of stone steps, stairs, and occasional exposed areas.
-It requires good fitness and agility to navigate the path safely.
+The trail has stone steps, stairs, and occasional exposed areas, so you'll need good fitness and agility to navigate the path safely.
 Some sections may be challenging for those who have a fear of heights.

 Limited permits